BEKK-IoT/getting-started-beacons/src/text/tasks/beaconscanner.md

 # Beacon scanner

 Now, we are going to listen to all the beacons in the room.
-The Beacon module includes a parser which parses Estimote iBeacons and telemetry data.
+The Beacon module includes a parser which parses Estimote iBeacons.

 ` `